sophiahoffman/AsseTracker/README.md

 To use AsseTracker:
 - Clone Github repository
-- Navigate to directory
+- Navigate to main application directory
+- In terminal, enter "npm start" to start services - default to port 3000
+- Navigate to api subdirectory
 - Make a copy of the database.json.example file
 - Rename copy to database.json
 - Start json server
-- npm start to start services - default to port 3000

 There are 3 asset category groupings:
 Real Estate